CedarGroveStudios/Thermal_Camera/README.md

 A section of duct for the clothes dryer in our late 1940s-era home seemed to be prone to developing obstructions.
 It's scheduled to be replaced in a couple of months, but until it is, we'll keep a pretty close eye on it and clean it often.
 If only there was a way to monitor airflow and temperature along that 2 meter section.

 The first duct monitor designs used thermistors and eventually thermocouples connected to an Adafruit Feather M4 Express.
 Code was to be be written in CircuitPython.
-Some graphic visualization would be nice as would a wireless IoT approach, but monitoring with a local audible alarm were more important.
+Some graphic visualization would be nice as would a wireless IoT approach, but monitoring with a local audible alarm was more important.

 ## Primary Project Objectives